 One version of tempering is the procedure used to stabilize chocolate that involves a precise melting and cooling process.
 This results in a more malleable and glossy product.
 This recipe uses another version of tempering to stabilize eggs instead of chocolate.

 The goal of tempering eggs is to gently warm them so that when they’re added to a hot liquid, they don’t scramble.
 Typically a small amount of the hot liquid is drizzled into the eggs while whisking constantly.
-The eggs are warmed and diluted, and therefore will smoothly incorporate into the hot mixture.
+The eggs are slowly warmed and diluted, and therefore will smoothly incorporate into the hot mixture without cooking the eggs.